nine-ai-2046-1/opencb/README.md

 2. The bot is online (running in server mode)

-3. The token in config.toml is correct
+3. The token in `~/.config/opencb/config.toml` is correct

 ## 📄 License